Novartis chases Pfizer in hot new breast cancer drug area

 Eli Lilly also has a CDK 4/6 inhibitor in development but it is further behind the other two drug companies.

-Novartis disclosed that LEE011 would progress into Phase III clinical testing in a statement ahead of an investor presentation later on Friday, in which it announced a $5 billion share buyback program and highlighted the potential of several research projects.
+Novartis disclosed that LEE011 would progress into Phase III clinical testing in a statement ahead of an investor presentation later on Friday, in which it announced a $5 billion share buyback programme and highlighted the potential of several research projects.

 Like palbociclib, LEE011 will be tested in combination with a standard drug, letrozole, in postmenopausal women undergoing treatment for advanced or metastatic breast cancer.